 As above, you must register with the Language Centre by Wednesday of week 1.
-The Department will pay the fees for the second year Foreign Language Option and you will be given a form for the Deputy Administrator (Academic) to sign to authorise this payment.
+To confirm, the Department will pay the fees for the second year Foreign Language Option.
+You must confirm your intention to take the Foreign Language Option by Monday of week 2 via undergraduate.studies@materials.ox.ac.uk so the team may arrange payment.